 The lead study author talks about this in the seminar.
 Here's the video:

-All of these studies, as well as previous research, shows that these dog sounds and vocalizations carry meaning for dogs.
+All of these studies, as well as previous research, show that these dog sounds and vocalizations carry meaning for dogs.
 But according to Faragó, humans too can decipher dog sounds and as we learn more about their patterns, we'll know how to react.

 Further research has demonstrated that after listening to random recordings of dog sounds and vocalizations, people were able to classify the barks into the correct contexts and attach meaning to dogs barking, howling, growling.
 For example, people would correctly recognize and attribute barks as full of despair possibly due to loneliness.